Rabobank, U.N. launch $1 billion fund to boost sustainable farming

-Rabobank and the United Nations are splitting the cost of the program, which is designed to push farmers to consider more sustainable practices despite higher costs and potentially lower yields at the outset, executives for the Dutch bank said on Tuesday in an interview.
+Rabobank and the United Nations are implementing the program to push farmers to consider more sustainable practices despite higher costs and potentially lower yields at the outset, executives for the Dutch bank said on Tuesday in an interview.

+Rabobank and the UN are finalizing details on funding the program, a spokeswoman for the bank said.

 With the three-year program, Rabobank plans to offer a mix of grants, loans with lower interest rates and insurance products.